connexcs/docs/docs/guides/sip-traces.md

 If the Customer supports the timers but Supported: timers aren't visible.

 If the Customer supports the timers, but `Supported: timers` isn't visible; ConnexCS can add `Supported: timers` and the headers `Min-SE: 300`, `Session-Expires: 1800` on customer's behalf.

+!!! info "SIP Traces are Truth"
+    1. It's an undeniable reality, if a customer or provider reacts to a packet and we can verify in the SIP Trace that the provider did receive the packet.
+    2.Customers and providers should understand the cause of any error codes they send.
+    3. If a customer/provider sends a BYE message, their system should be investigated for the proper reason.